CODE OF CONDUCT

 - Enter and exit quietly.

-- No talking once students enter the multipurpose room.
+- Quiet once students enter the multipurpose room.

 - Show appreciation by applauding.
 No hooting or whistling.